prim011/CPP-Examples/blockchain/README.md

 For the benefit of this exercise we have included only one Prof, at the root and some other students down below.
 The two classes

 During the tree construction, in the `main()` function, the same for the students has been decided, so that the only differentiation on the Hash input is the sequence/serial number.
-We will realise that, even in this constrained scenario, the Hash() function works pretty well on differentiating the data structure, and ultimately the tree fingerprint,
+We will realise that, even in this constrained scenario, the Hash() function works pretty well on differentiating the data structure, and ultimately the tree fingerprint.

 ### The Tree fingerprints